Related publications

 Moneywise

-Equity release is a way to release cash from your home without having to move.
-There are advantages and disadvantages to equity release products.
-You should consider all your options and get independent financial advice before deciding if it’s the right choice for you.
+If you’re a homeowner aged 55 and over, equity release is a way to raise money from your home without having to move.
+There are risks, so you should consider all your options and get independent financial advice before deciding if it’s right for you.

-Housing equity is how much your home is worth if it was sold today (the market value), minus any mortgage or debt.
-Equity release allows you to use that money by turning it into cash.
+Housing equity is the part of your home that you own.
+If you have a mortgage, it’s your home’s current value (what it’s worth on the market today), minus any mortgage or debt.
+Equity release allows you to use that money however you'd like.

-For both types, you can protect some of the value of your home as inheritance for your family.
+For both types, you can protect some of the value of your home as inheritance.
 This is known as ring-fencing.

 There are usually eligibility criteria and conditions to meet before you can take out an equity release product.

-Equity release puts tax-free money in your hand.
-You can spend it in any way you’d like – for example, you could use it to:
+Equity release gives you tax-free money to spend in any way you’d like – for example, you could use it to:

 You can receive the money as a lump sum, a regular payment or a combination of both.

-If you don’t want to move or downsize, equity release allows you to stay in your house until you die or permanently move into a care home.
+If you do not want to move or downsize, equity release allows you to stay in your home until you die or move into a care home.

-Equity release options aren’t suitable for everyone.
-Disadvantages to consider include:
+Equity release options are not suitable for everyone.
+Bear in mind that:

-Before deciding, it’s best to get advice from an independent financial adviser (IFA) who specialises in equity release.
-They will consider which equity release product best suits you, or if alternative options would be better.
-They can also advise you on how it might affect the inheritance you want to leave your family, as well as any benefits you’re getting now or may become entitled to in the future.
+Before deciding, you should get advice from an independent financial adviser (IFA) who specialises in equity release.
+They will consider which equity release product best suits you, or if other options would be better.

 You can search for an IFA through the Society of Later Life Advisers or Unbiased.